healeycodes/py-looper/README.md

 ### Pre-installation

 python - https://www.python.org.
-Tested with Python v3.6.5.
+Tested with Python v3.6.5 (and assumed to not work with versions prior to this).
 Python is packaged with Mac OS X and Linux but not Windows.
 Check your Python version if you run into issues (`python -v`).

 ffmpeg - https://www.ffmpeg.org/ - is required but should be installed automatically if not present.
 It's also packaged with some OSes and other programs often require it.